Savoy Perfection Cabbage

 Fearing Burr on Savoy Cabbage

-The remarkable book Field and Garden Vegetables of America by Fearing Burr was one of the first gardening treatises written in 1863 for the American Gardener.
+The book Field and Garden Vegetables of America, written by Fearing Burr in 1863, was one of the first gardening treatises for American gardeners.

-The subtitle is “Containing the full descriptions of nearly eleven hundred species and varieties; with directions for propagation, culture, and use; illustrated”.
-We love old books because they always tell you what you are going to be reading in full detail right on the title page!
+The subtitle is “Containing the full descriptions of nearly eleven hundred species and varieties; with directions for propagation, culture, and use; illustrated.”
+We love old books because they provide a detailed summary on the title page.

-We thought we would share with you a little history of an heirloom from the past.
-This is a book that has been referenced in many writings and we has been on our list to acquire for a few years.
-We were lucky enough to find an older reprint in good shape at a reasonable price.
+We are pleased to share with you the captivating history of an heirloom from the past.
+This book has been referenced in numerous writings, and we have been determined to acquire it for several years.
+Our persistence paid off when we finally found an older reprint in excellent condition and at a reasonable price.

 Savoy Cabbage